global-input/transfer-form-data-example/README.md

 ## Transfer Form Data Across Devices
-This is an example React application that uses [the ReactJS library](https://github.com/global-input/global-input-react) to implement mobile integration that allows users to use mobile to transfer form data across applications running on other devices
+This example application demonstrates how you can use the [the ReactJS library](https://github.com/global-input/global-input-react) implement mobile integration that allows users to use mobile to transfer form data across applications running on other devices.
+One of the typical use cases is to allow user to use their mobile device as a authentication device on top the existing password-based authentication mechanism.

-You may download the example and run the following command.
+### How to Run
+Upon downloading the source code run:
 ```
+   npm install
    yarn start
 ```
-Alternative, you may also try the [live running instance of this application](https://globalinput.co.uk/global-input-app/form-data-transfer).
+You may also try the [running instance of this application](https://globalinput.co.uk/global-input-app/send-message).

-There is also [a simpler example](https://github.com/global-input/content-transfer-example) for you to get started with [the ReactJS library](https://github.com/global-input/global-input-react)